 Adult female from Doi Inthanon National Park, Chiang Mai, Thailand, 1400 m elevation.
 The specimen was caught shortly after sundown on a road…”

 The picture showed the harmless Dinodon septentrionalis, Northern Large-toothed Snake.
-OOPS!

-It shows that the professional herpetologists are also just human.
+It shows that professional herpetologists are also just human.
 And on a positive note, better to believe a harmless large-toothed or wolf snake is a dangerous krait, than the other way around… (google will find you the story of Joe Slowinski, who was less fortunate with a wolf-snake-versus-krait-ID)

-In July 2016, we went on an expedition to a hardly-explored region of Thailand.
+However, in July 2016, we went on an expedition to a hardly-explored region of Thailand.
 We were not targeting kraits, but ahead of this trip, we did joke about how we were going to record the first Many-banded Krait in Thailand.

 OK, we were not ruling out that this species could occur on Thai soil, but certainly we were NOT expecting that we would confirm its presence in Thailand within less than an hour in the area!